jayelrey7/v-supplychain-restaurants-oldqb/README.md

 **Preview:**
+This is a link to the main developers youtube on how the script works.
+I will not be posting any videos on edits made here
 - Check out the scripts in action with my [preview link](https://www.youtube.com/watch?v=q-rLkHe4jzA).
 - MLO USED IN PREVIEW: https://forum.cfx.re/t/release-free-mlo-trucks-job-warehouse/2347310

 **Download:**
+this is the main file:
 - Access the full script package on [GitHub](https://github.com/Virgildev/v-supplychain-restaurants).
 - Warehouse MLO used in preview [here] (https://forum.cfx.re/t/release-free-mlo-trucks-job-warehouse/2347310).
 - Tequi-la-laMLO used in preview [here] (https://www.gta5-mods.com/maps/mlo-underground-box-ring-at-tequilala-sp-fivem).